 - Infants with multiple risk factors for severe RSV disease, such as preterm birth and a medical risk condition, are likely to have an even higher risk of severe outcomes.

-- The risk of hospitalisation from RSV for Aboriginal and Torres Strait Islander infants is around 2 times that of non-Indigenous infants of the same age.3,4
+- The risk of hospitalisation from RSV for Aboriginal and Torres Strait Islander infants is around 2 times that of non-Indigenous infants of the same age.7,8

 - Infants who live in regions where advanced care for severe RSV is not readily accessible may have greater benefit.

-Where nirsevimab is not available, palivizumab may be available as an alternative RSV monoclonal antibody for eligible infants.
-Palivizumab is recommended for infants who have a risk condition in List.
+- Palivizumab (short acting RSV mAB) may be available as an alternative RSV monoclonal antibody for eligible infants.
+Palivizumab is recommended for infants who have a risk condition (i.e. not for infants born to an unvaccinated mother).
+See Table.
 Conditions associated with increased risk of severe RSV disease in infants and young children.
-Palivizumab is given as a monthly injection from shortly before the start of the RSV season.
+Palivizumab is given as up to 5 monthly injections from shortly before the start of the RSV season.

 Timing of RSV-specific monoclonal antibodies in infants